EjkHub/jekyll-demo/about.md

 permalink: /about/
 ---

-This is the About page…
+This is also about the the About page, as far as i know.